 Examples of the Renaissance faïence in our collection include the fond blanc (white background) pieces in the form of vases, plates, jardinières, etc. as well as pieces with a black background (rare) and brown background (extremely rare).
 The items with white background were among the first pieces made by Gien in the Renaissance style and are among the most faithful reproductions of the original Italian Urbinoware, much of which was already in collections in Lyon, La Rochelle and Paris as inspiration for the designers at Gien.

 When the factory perfected the technique for making the rich, cobalt blue background (fond bleu) for the Renaissance designs, its output became more popular than ever and grew to include dinnerware, tea sets, serving pieces and numerous decorative items.
 In limited quantities, many of these items are still in production and can be seen on tours of the factory and its on-site museum.
 The factory has also produced objects in other styles as diverse as Chinese and Rouen.
 For information on visiting the factory, consult the English language version of the Gien factory website.

 While we rarely see items of Gien in the U.S., imagine our surprise when a small lamp in the Renaissance fond bleu pattern was featured several times during the Mr. & Mrs. Teacup episode of the TV series The Americans on FX (April 18, 2018).
 Perhaps Jeannette Kim (Art Direction), Mila Khalevich (Set Decorator), or Dan Davis (Production Designer) is a Gien fan!

 Similarly, a Gien vase from the same design series turned up in an upstairs bedroom on an episode in the final season of The Durrells on Corfu.
 It is hard to imagine a more remote locale in which Gien would be popular but we were delighted to see it!

-The following items are example from what is currently in our Château des Bois Collection:
+The following items are examples from what is currently in our Château des Bois Collection: